michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0043.md

 - adj: keenly distressing to the mind or feelings
 - adj: arousing affect
 ### Family
-poignant: poignance, poignancy, poignanter, poignantly+;poignancy: poignancies
+- poignant: poignance, poignancy, poignanter, poignantly+
+- poignancy: poignancies
 ### Examples
 - These observations are especially poignant considering Karen’s profession.
 - Such a poignant last sentiment was once unfathomable.